subhra74/snowflake/README.md

 </div>

 <h4 id="a3">Simply view and search huge log/text files in a jiffy</h4>
-<p>The built in log viewer can show huge log files, upto several terabytes in a very efficient manner.
-There is no need for downloading the whole file for view or search, thus skipping the pain of waiting for a long time to download the file, or using acrane terminal based tools.
+<p>The built in log viewer can show huge log files, up to several terabytes, in a very efficient manner.
+There is no need for downloading the whole file for view or search, thus skipping the pain of waiting for a long time to download the file, or using terminal based tools.
 The log viewer presents a paginated view of the file, which loads in much less time.</p>

 <div>
   <img src="https://github.com/subhra74/snowflake-screenshots/blob/master/log-viewer/13.PNG" width="700">
 </div>

 <h4 id="a4">Fast powerful file and content search, powered by find command</h4>
-<p>Powerful search functionality, which allows users to find files by name, type, modification date and can also look inside compressed archives. for example its now very easy to find all the files created between a date range dates.</p>
+<p>Powerful search functionality, which allows users to find files by name, type, modification date and can also look inside compressed archives.
+For example it's now very easy to find all the files created in a date range.</p>

 <div>
   <img src="https://github.com/subhra74/snowflake-screenshots/blob/master/search/14.PNG" width="700">
 </div>

 <h4 id="a5">Built in terminal and command snippet</h4>
 <p>With built in terminal, all command line operations can be performed.
 The terminal is also integrated with the file browser page, so users can open terminal from specific directory or execute scripts in terminal from file browser itself with a click of mouse.
-Also You can create snippet of your most used commands and execute them with a few clicks without typing again and again.</p>
+Also you can create snippets of your most used commands and execute them with a few clicks without typing again and again.</p>

 <div>
   <img src="https://github.com/subhra74/snowflake-screenshots/blob/master/terminal/15.PNG" width="700">